DariyaBaletskaya/street-fighters/README.md

 ## **Street fighters**
 ____
-*Online-game, implemented using pure JS, CSS and HTML*
+*Online-game, implemented using TypeScript, CSS and HTML*

 ### Rules
 ____